 Have your protected yourself and your assets?

 Society is becoming more and more litigious and as business owner you could be in the firing line if there are any allegations of mismanagement, misconduct or someone in the business has been behaving in appropriately.
 It’s not just your business assets that are at risk, your personal assets are also on the line.
-Having a Management Liability policy in place can cover you not only for your legal and defence costs, but also for any damages awarded, fines & penalties and even investigation costs.
+Having a Management Liability policy in place can cover you not only for your legal and defense costs, but also for any damages awarded, fines & penalties and even investigation costs.

 Could your business cope with a tax audit?